 Robert Watson is one of Hilton’s founders and as such has an intimate knowledge of the business as well as having relationships with key decision makers at supermarket retailing businesses around the world.
 He has held senior Hilton Board positions since 2002 and during that time has guided the Group to significant continuous and sustainable growth including a successful flotation in 2007.
-This success is illustrated by the trend of Hilton’s total shareholder return over the past ten years showing average compound annual growth of 18.2% which compares with 11.6% achieved by the FTSE 250 Index.
-A further indicator of Hilton’s enduring success is the average compound annual growth in Hilton’s adjusted operating profit which, in the 15 years since flotation, is 11.0%.
+This success is illustrated by Hilton’s total shareholder return over the past ten years showing average compound annual growth of 10.1%, despite the challenges experienced during 2022, which compares with 6.6% achieved by the FTSE 250 Index.
+A further indicator of Hilton’s enduring success is the average compound annual growth in Hilton’s adjusted operating profit which, over the 16 years since flotation, is 10.0%.

-Robert joined Hilton initially as Chief Executive, transitioning during 2018 to Executive Chairman, and on 1 January 2021 he moved into a non-executive capacity.
-This transition path has been discussed with Hilton’s major shareholders over a number of years to ensure both openness and transparency and to gauge their views.
+Robert joined Hilton initially as Chief Executive, transitioning during 2018 to Executive Chairman and in 2021 he moved into a non-executive capacity.
+This transition path had been discussed with Hilton’s major shareholders over a number of years to ensure both openness and transparency and to gauge their views.
 They have been supportive of these changes to date and Hilton will continue to engage with them in the future to ensure that this remains the case.

 The terms and conditions of appointment of non-executive directors are available for inspection by appointment at the registered office during normal business hours and at the AGM.

 Hilton Food Group plc has appointed remuneration consultants, FIT Remuneration Consultants LLP, who have no other connection to Hilton Food Group plc.

 The Hilton Foods Company Secretary is Neil George, who joined Hilton Foods in 2007 and is a chartered accountant.